ckutlu/nikal/README.md

 sources of nikal kernel module to work with 4.20.x.

 # (DEPRECATED)
-Note that there is a better way to install up-to-date NI drivers.
+Note that there is a better way to install up-to-date NI drivers starting from NI-VISA-18.0.
 This page will be updated soon.

-# How to install NI-VISA?
+# How to install NI-VISA 17.0?
 1. Download the latest NI-VISA drivers *that are supported for CentOS/Red Hat systems*.
 The file name is NI-VISA-17.0.0.iso.